Vanhouttestien/survey/README.md

 ### other
 - Global variables where used in this game to make it easy to store and return the variables in different parts of the game.
 	- 3 variables:
-		- numbers: to store the random generated numbers in
+		- NUMBERS: to store the random generated numbers in
- 		- nickname: to store the chosen nickname in
+ 		- NICKNAME: to store the chosen nickname in
-		- level: to store the level in
+		- LEVEL: to store the level in
+        - INPUT_NUMBER:

 ## Testing
 ### Manual testing